devopsbysarang/devopsbysarang.github.io/_posts/2026-08-15-terraform.md

 terraform apply tfplan
 ```

 **Why I insist on this pattern for anything touching shared or production infrastructure:** a saved plan file is a binary snapshot of the exact diff a human reviewed.
-Without it, the state could drift *between* your `plan` and your `apply` — someone else applies in the meantime, a scheduled scaling event fires, whatever — and the `apply` you run is silently different from the `plan` you approved.
+Without it, the state could drift *between* your `plan` and your `apply` (someone else applies in the meantime, a scheduled scaling event fires, whatever), and the `apply` you run is silently different from the `plan` you approved.
 In any regulated or high-stakes environment, "plan reviewed in PR, exact same plan file applied in CI" is table stakes, not a nice-to-have.

 Previewing a full teardown before committing to it: